 Managed futures may contain varying percentages of equity and derivative investments.
 In general, a diversified managed futures account will have exposure to multiple markets, including commodities, energy, agriculture, and currencies.
 The majority of managed futures accounts will have a trading programme that explains their market strategy.
 The market-neutral and trend-following strategies are two main methods.

 Market-neutral methods look to profit from mispricing-induced spreads and arbitrage opportunities.
-Investors that utilise this strategy usually attempt to limit market risk by taking long and short positions in the same industry to profit from both price increases and decreases.
+Investors that utilise this strategy usually attempt to limit market risk by taking long and short positions in the same industry to profit from both price increases (for long positons) and decreases (for short positions).

-Trend following strategies seek to generate profits by trading long or short based on fundamental and/or technical market indicators.
+Trend-following strategies seek to generate profits by trading long or short based on fundamental and/or technical market indicators.
 When the price of an asset is falling, trend traders may decide to enter a short position on that asset.
-When an asset is going in the other direction, trend traders may enter a long position.
+On the opposite, when the price of an asset is rising, trend traders may decide to enter a long position.
 The objective is to collect gains by examining multiple indicators, deciding an asset’s direction, and then executing the appropriate trade.

 Performance of the managed futures strategy